-Neighbours have complained about their commercial van blocking access to houses, blocking access to the pavement forcing pedestrians onto the road, and
+Neighbours have complained about their commercial van blocking access to houses, blocking access the pavement to forcing pedestrians onto the road, and dumping rubbish onto the pavement at the business' back door.

 Very unneighbourly

 The persistent parking issue has been reported to the Council and is now being monitored as a frequent offender, and Council officers are also monitoring the rubbish dumping situation.
 Let's hope these were just teething troubles as the business settled in, as by all accounts the food is delicious.